The Best Professional Development Goals for Managers in 2021

 Indeed, if you look stressed all the time, your employees will pick up your negative energy.
 The same is true when you emanate positive emotions like eagerness, excitement, and passion.
 So, you should make it one of your leadership goals to better take care of yourself.
 Managers often put out fires, but it doesn’t mean that you should fall into reactive management mode.
 No matter how chaotic the week is, give yourself room to sit back and rest.
 If you’re worried about being counterproductive, you can use your break to reflect on the future of your team.

 Pro Tip: If you’re worried about overworking yourself, we recommend using a time tracker.
 In this area, Traqq works best.
 This free-to-download tool will monitor how you spend your time at work.
 It will also show you your activity levels.
 So, when you see that you’ve been productive for several hours, you won’t feel guilty about taking a break.
 What’s more, Traqq is easy to set up and run.
-This lightweight time tracker runs even when you’re not connected to the Internet.
+This lightweight time tracker for Windows runs even when you’re not connected to the Internet.

 Goals for Developing a Growth Mindset